The Geography of Thought: Implications

 There are several implications to Nisbett's theory.
-For instance, in law, Eastern and Western cultures assign different priorities to, and roles of, the law in society.
+For instance, in law, Eastern and Western cultures assign different priorities and roles to the law in society.
 The ratio of lawyers to engineers is forty times higher in the US than in Japan.
-Moreover, the role of US lawyers is, generally, to handle legal confrontations, and the aim is demands for justice with a clear winner and loser based upon universal principles of justice that apply equally to everyone.
-In contrast, Eastern lawyers are more often used as intermediaries to reduce hostilities, and reach a compromise; the principles they operate by are more flexible and circumstantial.
+Moreover, the role of US lawyers is, generally, to handle legal confrontations, and the aim is demands for justice with a clear winner and loser based upon principles of justice that apply equally to everyone.
+In contrast, Asian lawyers are more often used as intermediaries to reduce hostilities, and reach a compromise; the principles they operate by are more flexible and circumstantial.

 Another aspect where there is great divergence between these two systems of thought concerns human rights.
-In the West, there is more or less a single view of the relationship between individuals and states, individuals are all separate units, and enter into a social contract with one another which gives them certain rights.
+In the West, there is more or less a single view of the relationship between individuals and states: individuals are understood to be separate units who enter into a social contract with one another which gives them certain rights and protections.
 East Asians, as well as most people outside the West, however, 'view societies not as aggregates of individuals but as molecules, or organisms.
 As a consequence, there is little or no conception of rights that inhere in the individual,' and in particular, '[f]or the Chinese, any conception of rights is based on a part-whole as opposed to a one-many conception of society' (ibid, 198).
-Therefore, for Western conceptions to be adopted outside the West, this requires 'not just a different moral code, but a different conception of the nature of the individual' (ibid, 199).
+Therefore, the adoption of Western conceptions outside the West requires 'not just a different moral code, but a different conception of the nature of the individual' (ibid, 199).

 There are also fundamentally different conceptions of religion in the East and West.
-In Eastern religion, there is a "both/and" mentality more so than the "right/wrong" one that is proliferate in the West.
-As a result, Eastern religion tends to be more tolerant and accommodating towards a plurality of religious beliefs and ideas, for example you can identify as Buddhist, Confucian and Christian in Japan and Korean (and pre-communist China), and as a result, religious wars have been historically rare.
-In Western religion, monotheism involves a requirement for a God to monopolize belief, which owes to its Abrahamic roots, and religious wars have been historically commonplace.
+In the East, there is a "both/and" mentality more so than the "right/wrong" one that predominates in the West.
+As a result, Eastern religion tends to be more tolerant and accommodating towards a plurality of religious beliefs and ideas.
+For example, in Japan and Korea one can identify as Buddhist, Confucian and Christian.
+As a result, religious wars have been historically rare.
+In the West, the Abrahamic religions (Judaism, Christianity and Islam) are monotheistic and usually exclusive of other belief systems.
+As a result, religious conflicts have been historically commonplace.
 Furthermore, the role of cycles and recurrences has had a large impact on Eastern religions, but less so in Western religions.
 This is evident in the fact that sin can be atoned for in Eastern religion, and to a degree in Christianity, but it is ineradicable in Protestantism (ibid, 199–200).